 On the second day, we spent the whole morning at Dino’s, an entertainment complex very near the hotel.
 We first stopped by Nakau, a Japanese fast food outlet (by fast food in Japan, we mean beef rice, udon etc, NOT burger and fries) for breakfast.

 Feeling full and energetic, we went for unlimited bowling at Dino’s.
-The bowling here was great for kids: They had kids ball so light that MY (who was not even 2 yo yet) had no problem carrying, kids bowling shoes that were so super tiny that I think any toddler who was able to walk would be able to find shoes of the right size here, ball slopes for easy peasy ‘bowling’ and bumper lanes to prevent the balls from falling into the drain.
+The bowling here was great for kids!
+They had kids ball so light that MY (who was not even 2 yo yet) had no problem carrying.
+They had bowling shoe sizes so super tiny that I think any toddler who was able to walk would be able to find shoes of the right size here!
+And the boys super loved the ball slopes for easy peasy ‘bowling’ and bumper lanes that prevented the balls from falling into the drain.

 We headed back to Susukino where we had dinner at a yakiniku restaurant, Kanechan.
 I was pretty disappointed with the meal – the servings were small and expensive.
-Hubby and I agreed that the yakiniku restaurant we visited in June was better (read about it in this post).
+Hubby and I agreed that the yakiniku restaurant we visited in June was better.

 On the third day, we started the morning with a visit to Jyogai Ichiba (also known as Sapporo Central Wholesale Market / Curb Market).
 Since we weren’t driving, we took the FREE shuttle bus provided by Kita No Gourmet to get there.
 The travel desk at the hotel made the reservation for us and the bus picked us up from the hotel – very convenient!